 - Defective design — A product that is inherently unsafe because of the way it was designed, and not due to any defect in the manufacturing process.

 - Manufacturing defect — Although the product as designed would be reasonably safe, there was some flaw during the manufacturing process that caused the affected units to be dangerous.
-Other products of the same design but lacking the manufacturing defect are reasonably safe.
+Other products of the same design but lacking manufacturing defects are reasonably safe.

 - Failure to warn — This is an issue when a product is inherently unsafe because those dangerous characteristics are precisely what make the product useful.
 Liability arises when the manufacturer or other parties in the chain fail to properly warn the consumer or end-user about the dangers posed or fail to give proper instructions on how to use the product safely.